 Nicholas Elmi’s Lark is really something special.
 The chef (who also owns Laurel above) has created a coastal Mediterranean restaurant with an airy, light-filled dining room and a welcoming patio complete with a fire pit.
 The river views help push the romance factor here over the edge.

-From seafood to pasta, every dish here sings with flavor and elegant simplicity.
-We loved the grilled prawns with citrus pesto and the roasted beet mezzalune in brown butter.
+From seafood to pasta, every dish sings with flavor and elegant simplicity.
+We love the roasted beet mezzalune in brown butter and had an exceptional sourdough-crusted halibut on our most recent visit.
 The menu changes frequently, but if the gnocco fritto with ricotta is available, don’t skip it.
+Happy hour Tuesday through Friday is also a good value, if your plans are more casual.

 Amada